danburonline/oddball-paradigm/problem_3/README.md

 ![Visualisation of how two people are playing the Mind Racing game with their IDUN DRYODE Guardian BCI](./img/mindracing.jpeg)

-I would set up a digital demo room with the results of a BCI/IDUN DRYODE Guardian Hackathon: developers/engineers/tinkers with a wide range of skills and experience create different applicable products using the IDUN BCI, Brain API and/or IDUN Software Stack.
+I would set up a digital demo room with the results of a BCI/IDUN DRYODE Guardian Hackathon: developers/engineers/tinkers with a wide range of skills and experience create different applicable products using the IDUN BCI, Brain API and/or IDUN software stack.
 These people compete against each other, and the most innovative technologies and ideas are chosen as winners.
 The winner-ideas will be presented on the Neurointelligence platform as live demo products.

 The idea for my Bachelor project could be a possible result of such a hackathon: Mind Racing, a web-based 3D racing game that you can control only with your thoughts.
 Users can compete with each other via the Mind Racing website and race against users worldwide in real-time.
 The goal is to steer a 3D figure through a path with obstacles (similar to TempleRun).
 If you bump into an obstacle, you lose speed.
 There is also a public leaderboard with the highest scores and other gamification factors.

 This demo product is an example that perfectly demonstrates a potential use case for the gaming industry and web accessibility.
-It is also a practical and fun way to illustrate the Internet of Humans, where we can connect each other's brains to achieve goals (even if as simple as having fun playing a game).
+It is also a practical and fun way to illustrate the Internet of Humans, where we can connect each other's brains to achieve goals (even if as simple as playing a game).
 When marketed as a sub-brand of IDUN as "one of the demos on our neurointelligence platform", it will be one of the possible – even award-winning – demo products that will attract customers, potential clients, investors, and fans (I compare this idea to the growing game developer traction inside Tesla cars e.g.).

 ![Visualisation of a person in an IDUN showroom/living room with a standing light, a TV and a toy racing car](./img/showroom.jpeg)